epfl-ada/ada-2021-project-arcadie/README.md

 ada-2021-project-arcadie created by GitHub Classroom

-### How can we dynamically visualize the relationships between people by analyzing their qoutes?
+### How can we dynamically visualize the relationships between people by analyzing their quotes?

 #### Abstract